“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Yeah, although the holiday is celebrated heavily in Europe, it definitely wasn’t a big thing in Japan,” Terrant added, then turned his attention to his Japanese friend.
 “Does your brother celebrate it today?”

 “Fae celebrate it,” Gwen chimed in between bites, “It started with us after all.
 We call it by many names, but we’re not picky about any of them.
 A celebration is a celebration.
 Fun is fun.
-Sparkle and joy is sparkle and joy.”
+Sparkle and joy are sparkle and joy.”

 “And Michael is modern compared to us,” Maseo continued.
 “So it would be really weird for him not to celebrate Christmas.”